network overlays

 It relies on path attributes to choose the best path based on availability and distance.
 Although these attributes allow granular policy control, they do not cover aspects relating to path performance, such as Round Trip Time (RTT), delay, and jitter.

-Furthermore, BGP does not always choose the “best” path, while the “best” path may have different meanings for customers.
+Furthermore, BGP does not always choose the “best” path, which may have different meanings for customers.
 For example, customer A might consider the path via provider A as the best due to the price of links.
 Default routing does not take this into account.
-Packet-level routing protocols are not designed to handle the complexities of running over multiple transport agnostic links.
-Therefore, a solution must arise that eliminates the need for packet-level routing protocols.
+Packet-level routing protocols are not designed to handle the complexities of running over multiple transport-agnostic links.
+Therefore, a solution that eliminates the need for packet-level routing protocols must arise.

 BGP Path Attributes